 This will create a new controller called travelagent that has a method called index.
 It will also create the index.html.erb file for the index method.
 It won’t have anything in it that we can use, but it’s a place to start.

 Open up the app/controller/travelagent_controller.rb file andyou’ll see the code below:

 class TravelagentController <ApplicationController

 This is basic enough.
-If the index method is called, then the user is automatically directed to that html.erb page, because each controller method matches an html file of the same name.
+If the index method is called, then the user is automatically directed to the index.html.erb page, because each controller method matches an html file of the same name.

 The Travelagent controller matches the travelagent folder under views.
 Similarly, each method in the controller will match a file of the same name in the views folder.